dwww Home | Manual pages | Find package

 };

-(127.0.0.1) and the key called "samplekey".
-Commands to the localhost
+at localhost (127.0.0.1) and the key called "samplekey".
+Commands to the

-server's configuration file with the same name and secret.
+the server's configuration file with the same name and secret.
 The key

 statement indicates that "samplekey" uses the HMAC-SHA256 algorithm and